Numerical analysis for saddle dynamics of some semilinear elliptic problems: Introduction

-The high-index saddle dynamics \cite{YinSISC} is a typical dimer-type method for locating any-index stationary points and constructing solution landscapes with successful applications in various fields \cite{Shi,Shi2,wang2021modeling,Yin2020nucleation,YinPRL,ZhaSISC}.
-This work focuses on the index-1 saddle dynamics (I-1 SD) (or gentlest ascent dynamics \cite{EZho}, see e.g. \cite{GuZho} for the equivalence), which locates transition states that connect different minimizers and thus attracts extensive attentions.
-Specifically, given a twice Fr\'echet differentiable energy function $E(y)$ with the position variable $ y \in \mathbb{R}^l $ ($1\leq l\in\mathbb N$), a point $y^*$ is called a nondegenerate index-1 sadde point (or the transition state) of $E(y)$ if $\nabla E(y^*)=0$ and $\nabla^2 E(y^*)$ has only one eigenvalue with negative real part and no eigenvalue with vanishing real part.
-Then the I-1 SD of locating nondegenerate index-1 saddle points takes the following form
+High-index saddle dynamics \cite{YinSISC} is a representative dimer-type method for locating any-index stationary points and constructing solution landscapes, with successful applications in various fields \cite{Shi,Shi2,wang2021modeling,Yin2020nucleation,YinPRL}.
+This work focuses on the index-1 saddle dynamics (I-1 SD), which is also known as gentlest ascent dynamics \cite{EZho} (see \cite{GuZho} for the equivalence).
+This method locates transition states that connect different minimizers and thus attracts extensive attention.
+Specifically, given a twice Fr\'echet differentiable energy function $E(y)$ with the position variable $ y \in \mathbb{R}^l $ ($1\leq l\in\mathbb N$), a point $y^*$ is called a nondegenerate index-1 saddle point (or a transition state) of $E(y)$ if $\nabla E(y^*)=0$ and $\nabla^2 E(y^*)$ has only one eigenvalue with negative real part and no eigenvalue with vanishing real part.
+It is worth mentioning that such definition remains valid for infinite-dimensional problems, as we will consider in this work.
+Then the I-1 SD of locating nondegenerate index-1 saddle points of $E$ takes the following form \cite{EZho,ZhaSISC}

 where $v\in \mathbb{R}^l $ is directional variable, $\beta ,\gamma >0$ are relaxation parameters, $ F(y) = -\nabla E(y) $ and $ \nabla F(y) = -\nabla^2 E(y) $ are force and negative Hessian matrix, respectively, and $(\cdot,\cdot)$ denotes the inner product of two vectors.
-When searching multiple solutions of PDEs such as (\ref{elliptic}) by I-1 SD, the $F$ in (\ref{SD}) comes from spatial discretization of PDEs such that the dimension $l$ of I-1 SD implicitly depends on the number of the degree of freedom of spatial discretization.
+When using I-1 SD to search for multiple solutions of PDEs such as (\ref{elliptic}), the force $F$ in (\ref{SD}) is obtained from spatial discretization of the PDE.
+Consequently, the dimension $l$ of I-1 SD implicitly depends on the number of the degree of freedom of spatial discretization.